 “cush’ was the name of Ham’s son and means ‘black’ and ‘Ethiopian’ in Hebrew (Strong’s exhaustive Bible Concordance’ see Cush; see also Jer 13:23).
 So Cush transmitted the curse to the Pharaohs of Egypt; and thus implication to Negroes as interpreted by Mormon prophets.
 Add the Book of Mormon scriptures where God had cursed the lamanites with a black skin for being bad, and the book of Moses cursing the people of Canaan for being bad (see: Moses 6:17, 41-42; 7:7-10.) and you have the doctrine that sustained the priesthood denial until 1978.
 Few Americans today have ever heard of the seed of Cain theory and most members of the church aren’t aware of it.
 It developed outside the church, but was absorbed into Mormon theology.
 My choice was clear, I could either accept it being of God, or the church was seriously fallible and the Pearl of Great Price was not authentic scripture.
 (For more study see “Mormonism’s Negro Doctrine, Dialogues (spring 1973); pp. 35-6, 62.
 Also “Compilation on the Negro in Mormonism,” Appendix I (manuscript available in LDS Church Archives.)

-The LDS church has never repudiated the seed of Cain dogma that is contained in official statements by the LDS First Presidency:
+As of 2012, the LDS church has never officially repudiated the seed of Cain dogma that is contained in official statements by the LDS First Presidency:

 “The arm of flesh may not approve nor understand why God has not bestowed the priesthood on women or the seed of Cain, but God's ways are not man's ways ...
 The Prophet Joseph Smith understood this principle when he said, '. . . the curse is not yet taken off from the sons of Canaan, neither will be until it is affected by as great a power as caused it to come ...”
 (Ezra Taft Benson, Conference Reports, October 1967, p.34).
 Source: http://scriptures.byu.edu/gettalk.php?ID=1569&era=yes